Edgar Smith (murderer): Trial

 Prior to the trial the State arranged for Smith to have mental health examinations by three psychiatrists.
 The brutality of the murder and the possibility of a capital penalty, along with Smith's claim of temporary amnesia, warranted the examinations.
 It was known to the examiners that at age 14 Smith sexually assaulted a ten-year-old girl and received a term of five-years probation in Bergen County Juvenile Court.
-The psychiatrists each concluded that Smith (1) was a sociopath, perfectly sane but "prone to act on impulse with little regard for the rights of others and little respect for constituted authority," and (2) had fabricated a false claim of temporary amnesia in an attempt to avoid responsibility for murdering Vicky.
+The psychiatrists each concluded that Smith (1) was a sociopath, perfectly sane but "prone to act on impulse with little regard for the rights of others and little respect for constituted authority," and (2) had fabricated a false claim of temporary amnesia in an attempt to avoid responsibility for murdering Vickie.

-At Smith's trial for first degree murder in New Jersey State court, Myrna Zielinski, Vicky's younger sister, testified that because Vicky didn't want to walk home alone in the dark on the night of the murder, the sisters had agreed that at 8:30 pm Myrna would walk toward the house of Vicky's friend Barbara Nixon to meet Vicky so they could walk home together.
+At Smith's trial for first degree murder in New Jersey State court, Myrna Zielinski, Vickie's younger sister, testified that because Vickie didn't want to walk home alone in the dark on the night of the murder, the sisters had agreed that at 8:30 pm Myrna would walk toward the house of Vickie's friend Barbara Nixon to meet Vickie so they could walk home together.
 Myrna testified that she walked all the way to the Nixon's without finding her sister.
 Both homes were on Wyckoff Avenue, a bit over a half mile apart.
-On the witness stand, Myrna identified items of Vicky's clothing from that night.
+On the witness stand, Myrna identified items of Vickie's clothing from that night.
 Mr. and Mrs. Zelinski testified about searching for their daughter on the night she disappeared and the next morning.
 They recounted finding articles of her clothing, and finally her body, just after 9 a.m. on the morning of March 5, in the area of the sandpit.
-Barbara Nixon also testified, corroborating Myrna Zielinski's testimony concerning Vicky's attire on the night she was murdered.
-Nixon also identified the grey scarf as one she lent to Vicky just before the girl left the Nixon home to meet her sister Myrna.
-The Nixons testified that Vicky left at 8:30 pm to walk home.
+Barbara Nixon also testified, corroborating Myrna Zielinski's testimony concerning Vickie's attire on the night she was murdered.
+Nixon also identified the grey scarf as one she lent to Vickie just before the girl left the Nixon home to meet her sister Myrna.
+The Nixons testified that Vickie left at 8:30 pm to walk home.

-Detectives testified about recovering the physical evidence, including Vicky's scattered clothing, her clump of hair, the bloody bat and her body.
+Detectives testified about recovering the physical evidence, including Vickie's scattered clothing, her clump of hair, the bloody bat and her body.
 They also described how Smith had admitted being in the sandpit with her that night and striking her; how Smith directed them to where he had discarded her purse and school books as well as his bloody shoes; and how they also recovered his blood-stained pants.
 Smith's statement was introduced.
 They testified that at one point Smith sought to implicate his friend Don Hommell as the killer.